Magalang

-Magalang, officially the Municipality of Magalang (Balen ning Magalang; Bayan ng Magalang), is a 1st class municipality in the province of Pampanga, Philippines.
-According to the 2020 census, it has a population of 124,188 people.
+Magalang, officially the Municipality of Magalang (Balen ning Magalang; Bayan ng Magalang), is a municipality in the province of Pampanga, Philippines.
+According to the 2024 census, it has a population of 133,883 people.

-Magalang is part of the First Congressional District of Pampanga where Angeles City and Mabalacat are also included.

 History

-Magalang was mentioned as visita of the nearby town of Arayat on December 29, 1598.
+Magalang was mentioned as a visita of the nearby town of Arayat on December 29, 1598.
 On April 30, 1605, it was separated by the Augustinians from Arayat and attained township status due to the bajo de la campana system.
-Augustinians appointed Fr.
+The Augustinians appointed Fr.
 Gonzalo de Salazar, OSA as the first pastor.

 Magalang was initially called Magalo, derived from the Kapampangan word "Galo", which means wavy and moving, describing the dangerous flow of the Parua River.

+Magalang was where Juan Severino Mallari, the first recorded Filipino serial killer who killed at least 57 people, served as the town's parish priest from 1816 to 1826 and committed his murders.

 The town proper was located in Macapsa, but due to the natural calamities and revolts led by Andres Malong and his subordinate Melchor de Vera against the Spanish in 1660, it was nearly abandoned.
 It was moved to San Bartolome in 1734 until it was swept by the flood due to the overflow of the Parua River in 1863.
 It was transferred to the present site in barrio San Pedro Talimunduc on December 13, 1863, led by the parish priest, Fr.
 Ignacio Manzanares, OSA and some of the members of principalia including Pablo M. Luciano, gobernadorcillo of Magalang at that time.

-In 1885, the agricultural experiment station La Granja Modelo de Luzon was transferred from San Isidro, Nueva Ecija to the foothills in Mt.
-Arayat, which become the present Pampanga State Agricultural University.
+In 1885, the agricultural experiment station La Granja Modelo de Luzon was transferred from San Isidro, Nueva Ecija to the foothills of Mount Arayat, which became the present Pampanga State Agricultural University.